 It can take place at the workplace, at home, online, through books, at the coffee shop, in one-to-one meetings, on the job (we call this ‘situated learning‘), or anywhere you want it to be!
 Online self-taught learning is an increasingly common form of ongoing informal learning as it provides people with instant access to so much information at anyone’s fingertips!

-Different to continuing education, lifelong learning often informal.
+Different to continuing education, lifelong learning often informal learning.
 It does not require you to get a formal education degree or certificate from a university.
 You don’t need to pay anyone or even need a university teacher.
 It involves any form of learning that takes place at any point in life, so long as it is underpinned by a mindset of ongoing, voluntary and self-motivated personal or professional growth.